 Sampling is necessary to ensure that the drinking water you produce meets the drinking water standards for your system.
 It is also used to determine if your system is operating the way it should be operating.
 You also need to monitor the treatment techniques used, primarily filtration or approved alternatives to filtration for surface water systems.

 Each year, we at EPA Region 8 send out your system's monitoring and reporting requirements schedule for that calendar year.
 We may provide additional details or changes to you by mail during the year.
 The reporting requirements listed indicate the sampling points and locations for sampling.
-The schedule takes into account EPA's Standardized Monitoring Framework (PDF) (3 pages, 119 KB, EPA 816-F-04-010, About PDF).
+The Monitoring Requirements Guide provides additional information on how to use your monitoring and reporting schedule, plus helpful tips for sample collection, chain of custody, etc. The schedule takes into account EPA's Standardized Monitoring Framework (PDF) (3 pages, 119 KB, EPA 816-F-04-010, About PDF).

 One way to track your sampling and reporting requirements is by using the calendar software on your computer.
 Computer calendars usually allow you to schedule one-time and recurring events easily.
 You may also set the computer to remind you of a sampling or reporting "event".
 If you prefer to fill in a paper form and post it on your bulletin board, you may find this Sampling Calendar useful.
 The sampling calendar is also available in MS Excel format (1 page, 22 KB).